 Can a Family Lawyer Help Make Sure the Addicted Spouse Receives Treatment?

 Sometimes a divorce or custody filing is the necessary incentive for a spouse to face his or her addiction and seek treatment.
 After years of broken promises, a spouse may not believe that the addicted ex-spouse will continue on the path of recovery.
-Even so, the Grand Rapids family law attorneys at Kraayeveld Law can help with a custom order to put safeguards in place, such as required counseling, alcohol testing devices, and such.
+Even so, the Grand Rapids family law attorneys at Kraayeveld Family Law can help with a custom order to put safeguards in place, such as required counseling, alcohol testing devices, and such.

-Will My Spouse Still Be Required to Pay Child and Spousal Support While Suffering from Addiction?
+Will My Spouse Still Be Required to Pay Child and Spousal Support While Suffering From Addiction?

 When a spouse suffers from a substantial addiction, he or she may become unemployed.
 Even so, the court will likely still order child support and sometimes spousal support, based on the addicted parent’s ability to earn an income.
 However, an order for support does not equal actually receiving child or spousal support.
 There can be a delay in collecting these funds.
 Meanwhile, a parent and the children may end up in a financial bind.